 Some are also known to vibrate abnormally while flushing, causing water to leak from various points.

-Regardless of the problem you are having with your tankless floor mounted toilet, it is advisable to have a skilled professional inspect and repair it in time.
+Regardless of the problem you are having with your tankless floor mounted toilet, its best to have a skilled professional inspect and repair it.

 Tankless Toilet FAQ’s